moosejaw/hiragana-game/README.md

 This project was written in Python 3.7.3.

+You should ensure that the OS you're running the game on can support the display of Japanese characters.

 ### Important Note
 ```hiragana.csv``` contains the mapping of each hiragana letter to its given sound, but it does not yet contain the complete alphabet.
 You can populate it further manually if you want to.